Grønsund: History

-Grønsund on Falster was already in the Middle Ages used as a hubn for ferry service to Møn.
+Grønsund on Falster was already in the Middle Ages used as a hub for ferry service to Møn.
 A building known as Borrehuset was constructed at the site in 1705.
 It was replaced by Grønsund Færgegård in 1731.

 Oil spill

 On March 29, 2001, the oil tanker Baltic Carrier collided with the bulk carrier Tern in the western Baltic Sea, near the naval border between Germany and Denmark.
 2700 tons of bunker oil leaked from the cargo tanks into the sea, affecting the Danish shoreline, especially Grønsund.